 the ground was sandstone and red underfoot.

-it was night and the young woman, olive
+It was night; the young woman, olive tow’rd,

-in a cape rang the bell.
+in cape, she rang the bell.
 There was silence.

 A swan’s concerted effort at swimming